staffanwingren/nvim_config/README.md

   Notes: Need to run `:PackerCompile` & `:PackerInstall` to fetch specified plugins.
 - Ripgrep: Required by Telescope to perform grep searches
   Installation: `choco install ripgrep`
+- 7Zip: For extracting, obviously, but can't remember exactly what.
+- Wget: Not sure it is needed but marked as _Error_ by `:checkhealth` if missing.

 ##  Setup